laher/fuzzymenu.vim/README.md

   call fuzzymenu#Add('LSP: rename', {'exec': 'LspRename'}) endif
 ```
 The first parameter is a unique key.
 The second parameter is a map of options:

 - `exec` is mandatory.
 This is the command which will be invoked.
 For example, `'Maps'` above is the same as running `:Maps` from normal mode.
 Use `call MyFunction()` to run a function.
 Use `normal!` to run some normal mode commands.
 - `after` is optional.
 Fuzzymenu runs this command _after_ this command.
 It is not printed in the fzf entry.
 For example, if you need fuzzymenu to drop into insert mode after running your command, specify `'after': 'call fuzzymenu#InsertMode()'`. _Insert mode is necessary for fzf features._
 - `help` is for adding an additional explanation.
 - `for` specifies a filetype.

+## Limitations

+There will be some things which aren't well supported _yet_.

+ * One example: the menu item's 'exec' is triggered inside an fzf 'sink' function.
+For many operations, this is fine, but in some cases the context of the invocation might pick up some context from fzf's popup window.

+> For example, an 'exec' with `<c-r><c-w>`, such as 'GGrep <c-r><c-w>', will try to find the word under the cursor of the fzf popup window, rather than the originating buffer.

+This might be easily solved by some `async` job magic.
+Watch this space.

 ## Configuration